Rupakaredla/Undershell/CONTRIBUTING.md

 # CONTRIBUTING TO UNDERSHELL.

-> 🚧 **Note: This repository is currently private/internal.
+> 🚧 **Note: This Repository/Project Development is currently private/internal.
 Contributions are limited to the core development team only.**

 Undershell is a platform-focused initiative to redefine women's safety through smart technology.
 As we are in active development, contributions are **restricted to invited collaborators and internal team members**.